stephenlb/pubnub-pam/README.md

 > Grant Access with PubNub and a variable Concurrency
 > Warning do not set concurrency too high.
-> Setting concurrency too high will caus your server/client
+> Setting concurrency too high will cause your server
-> to overloaded and begin throwing errors.
+> to overloaded and throw errors.

 This screen capture demos a reasonable concurrency `node index.js -n 200 -c 20`.